keychain-io/solution-accelerator-chat/keychain-sample-chat-dot-net/README.md

 ## Using the Application

 When you run the chat sample application for the first time, you will need to create a persona.
 A persona is your sovereign digital identity.
 You will need it in order to login and use the chat application.
 You can create as many personas as you like.
 Each persona you create will represent a different identity.
-It is like having several representations of yourself.
+It is like having several representations of yourself on one device.

 ![Login Screen No Persona](./images/LoginScreenNoPersona.png)